The most complete academic, career and financial planning app for teens and young adults

 For all students – no matter where their future leads

-Students need meaningful opportunities to reinforce personal finance concepts in the context of real-life decisions – like career choices and life planning.
-That’s exactly what Money Path lets them do.
-Through customizable pathways, students can explore options like college, entering the workforce, apprenticeships, or the military, and see how each choice shapes their financial future:
+Students need meaningful opportunities to apply personal finance concepts in the context of real-life decisions, like career choices and life planning.
+That’s exactly what Money Path makes possible.

 • College girl